Trent University

 Additional Resources

-Course Registration Instructions
+Course Selection and Registration Instructions

 Indigenous Course Requirement (ICR) - Chanie Wenjack School for Indigenous Studies